 - I Am Pregnant, Should I Make Use of The Tub?

 The answer is no. it is highly advisable that you consult your physician because hot temperature is dangerous for the fetus.
+Check out our article on pregnancy and hot tubs.

 - My Eldest Child is 6 Years and I also have younger Ones, Should I Allow Them Inside the Tub?